 |Course code HIST3053||Units 20||Level 3000||Faculty of Education and ArtsSchool of Humanities and Social Science|

 While historians deal principally with written texts, they are increasingly turning to film as an important source of historical evidence.
 Historians are also interested in interrogating the constructed nature of filmic accounts and the ways in which films represent the past.
 These concerns form key themes of Reel History.
 Moreover, the development of critical engagement and visual literacy across a range of film genres is increasingly necessary in a world saturated in visual media.
 To this end, a range of films and historical and theoretical texts will be investigated.
-While feature film is the major focus of the course, examples of documentary, mock documentary and experimental film may also be used.
+Examples of both documentary and dramatic screen texts will be used in the course, and some use may also be made of experimental film.

 Not available in 2014